by-student-2017/DFTBP/README.md

 - There's nothing more I can do.
 I would like the developers of "xTB" and "DFTB+" to actively work to ensure that calculations for various systems operate correctly under periodic boundary conditions.
 - I'm thinking about MOPAC + Lammps, but I can't do it because MOPAC's API is not official and well-developed.
 I also want you to actively work on this.
 - I compared the results.tag of dftb+ and the results of lammps and corrected it to "forces[i3+j]=-gradients[i *3+j]*funitconv;".
 We are looking for active opinions from our readers.
-- DFTB+ forces are consistent with Lammps.
-However, it seems that the force-related part is missing from the pressure in the output of Lammps.
-I don't understand how the paper calculates the correct stress-strain.
+- In my current modified version, "virial" was not working properly, so it turned out that the second term of the pressure in "lammps" was not calculated correctly.

 ## PC specs used for test ######################################